 Listen and subscribe on your favorite podcast platform.
 Watch the full recording and read along in the posts below.

-Inspired by best practices for enabling neurodivergent thinking styles like ADHD, dyslexia, and autism, I discuss how leaders can create resilient, innovative environments where every team member – regardless of their cognitive style - can contribute their best and thrive.
+Drawing on practices that support neurodivergent thinking styles like autism, ADHD, and dyslexia, I explore how leaders can design resilient, innovative environments where every team member - whatever their neurostyle - contributes their best and thrives.

-Whether you’re building a new team, resetting an existing team, or tackling systemic organizational performance issues, Culture by Neurodesign shares the strategy to help you achieve your vision.
+Whether you’re building a new team, resetting culture, or addressing systemic performance challenges, Culture by Neurodesign gives you the strategies to create Neuro-Inspired Teams™ and turn invisible effort into lasting impact.

 DEI is dead—isn't it?
 Lisa Colledge DEI is dead—isn't it?
 Lisa Colledge